YuraPopovych/Objects-Algorithms/README.md

 ### **Final problem set**

-* Write a function called to_dictionaries that will take as input a list of instances of this class.
+* nation.
+Write a function called to_dictionaries that will take as input a list of instances of this class.
 It should return a dictionary of dictionaries.
 The keys for the dictionaries should be the short names of the nations.
 The values should